-Not to be out done, in June 2018, OpenAI improved upon ELMo in a paper that IMO didn't get too much attention [7], maybe because it wasn't even put on ArXiv AFAICT, let alone submitted for publication.
-It had the following differences from ELMo:
+Not to be out done, in June 2018, OpenAI improved upon ELMo in a paper that IMO didn't get too much attention [10], maybe because it wasn't even put on ArXiv AFAICT, let alone

 - Transformer architecture instead of biLSTM.
 Along with that, using BPE. - Designed directly for task prediction, with no other architecture, and carried with it a notion of fine-tuning; a task (e.g. multiple choice question answering) is turned into input sequences (e.g. question, separator token, answer choice).
 The topmost hidden unit after reading the last word is connected to a feed-forward classifier.
 Cross entropy on the classifier back-propagated. - Trained on different data (Books corpus = 800M words)